zeroincombenze/tools/docs/rtd_description.rst

 Odoo vid
 ~~~~~~~~

-The odoo_vid is the code with a specific Odoo instance identification in multi instance environment.
+The odoo_vid is mainly the directory with a specific Odoo instance in multi instance environment.
 Imagine a scenario with different Odoo instance running on the same host.
 This is the development environment or the test environment.
 Every instance of Odoo must have a own configuration file and packages.
 Based on configuration file, every Odoo instance must have a own xmlrcp port, db user, log file, pid file, etcetera.

-So in this scenario every console command should supply all right values to aim the specific Odoo instance.

 The odoo_vid provides a simple way to manage multiple Odoo instance.
-Supplying odoo_vid you select the specific parameters values just in one code.
+Supplying odoo_vid you select the specific parameters values just in one item.

-The code contains the following information:
+The odoo_vid item is composed by:

+* Prefix "VENV" if virtual environment
+* Prefix V to identify main instance
+* Odoo distribution (here or as suffix)
-* Odoo version
+* Odoo version (full version or major version)
-* Odoo distribution
+* Odoo distribution (here or as prior prefix)
+* User specific identification

+Odoo distribution is on of: axitec,flectra,librerp,oca,zero or nothing

 Odoo version is the Odoo specific version; it is one value of: 14.0 13.0 12.0 11.0 10.0 9.0 8.0 7.0 6.1

-Odoo distribution is on of: axitec,flectra,librerp,oca,zero or nothing

-Examples:
+Examples of valid odoo_vid:

 * 12.0 -> Odoo 12.0, anonymous distribution
 * oca13 -> Odoo 13.0, distribution oca
 * librerp6 -> Odoo 6.1, distribution librerp
+* odoo14-oca -> Odoo 14.0, distribution oca
+* odoo12-devel -> Odoo 12.0, odoo ditribution, user identification "devel"

 Based on above information, tool software can assume the right value of specific Odoo instance.